rollinger/Diary-App/docs/timekeeping.rst

- .. _timekeeping:
+ .. _diary:

-Timekeeping
+diary
 ======================================================================

-The Timekeeping App handles Projects, Tasks, TaskAssignments and Worklogs for tracking work time on a project's task.
+The diary App handles Projects, Tasks, TaskAssignments and diarys for tracking work time on a project's task.

 WORKERS: normal authenticated users that can: